vonderklaas/days-until.github.io/README.md

-### days-until.github.io
+### Days Until

-This is minimalistic React + TS application.
-Daydreamers like me want to know how many days are there until a certain moment, if you don't want to perform "complex" calculations, you can use this
+This is a simple React + TypeScript application, where daydreamers like me can check how many days are left till a certain moment.
+If you don't want to perform "complex" calculations in your head, you can use this application!

 https://garbalau-github.github.io/days-until.github.io/